 1. Ignoring Existing Issues

 When you tear down walls or rip up floors in an older home, there is the chance that you will find something unexpected.
 It is always better to address these issues straight away.
 This is particularly the case with electrical and plumbing issues.
-In the short term this can be unexpected additional cost, but as a general rule, the sooner you fix a problem, the more you will in the long run.
+In the short term this can be an unexpected additional cost, but as a general rule, the sooner you fix a problem, the more you will save in the long run.

 2. Going for the Cheapest Builder or Trade